Updated August 14, 2023

-In any company analysis, the two major parameters for analysis are profitability and liquidity which are the two important criteria for a company to have creditworthiness and have an increasing market capital and market share.
+In any company analysis, the two major parameters are profitability and liquidity, the two important criteria for a company to have creditworthiness and an increasing market capital and market share.
 Profitability vs Liquidity needs to be analyzed in detail.
-In this Profitability vs Liquidity article, we will try and understand the difference and the characteristics of the two in detail and why these two parameters are important for a financial analyst.
+In this Profitability vs Liquidity article, we will try and understand the difference and the characteristics of the two in detail and explain why these parameters are important for a financial analyst.

 Head To Head Comparison Between Profitability vs Liquidity (Infographics)

 Below is the top 6 difference between Profitability vs Liquidity:

 let us discuss some of the major Difference Between Profitability vs Liquidity:

 - Profitability refers to the company’s margin improvement; margins refer to revenue – cost the more the margins are increasing; it reflects enhanced profitability for that financial year.
 Profitability enhances the equity reserves and growth prospects of the company.
 On the other hand, liquidity refers to the ability of the firm to meet short-term and long-term obligations, which the business needs to pay in the long and short run, the current portion of liabilities.

 - One of the key differences is that it is not necessary always that the profitable company is also liquid in nature because the company has invested heavily In future projects of the company from which the receivables are due after a considerable period of time.
 This major difference needs to be understood when making financial projections for any company.
 A company that is not liquid in nature can also go bankrupt in the short run because it does not have enough liquidity; that is why it needs working capital to meet short-term obligations.